IsaiasBatistaGit/reflexmeter-support/README.md

 ## 📞 Support

-For additional support, please visit our [support page](support.html) or contact us at support@tapthedot.app
+For additional support, please visit our [support page](support.html) or contact us at support@starlightvison.com

 ## 📱 App Store